gilmoney/fullstack-dev-challenge/README.md

 ## Bonus
 * Include a Dockerfile to run the backend.

+GV - DONE

 * Create an image field for the shoes and display them in the frontend.

+GV - DONE

 * Instead of a JSON file with the policy, add a YAML/JSON file with a CloudFormation template that we can use to create the policy.
 * Set up the CloudFormation template to create the S3 bucket.

+GV - The JSON file, cloudformation_s3_bucket_template_v2.json is checked in the repo